-4. Run load hook down to its lowest position.
+- 1. Remove retaining clip and attachment pin and let the slack chain hang free. - 2.
+Run load hook down to its lowest position.
 Place the slack end of chain in chain container.
+Do not remove the chain stop. - 3.
+Place chain container flush against housing with chain stripper between top lugs.
+Insert long attachment pin and replace retaining clip. - 4.
 Feed the remainder of chain into container by operating hoist in the "UP" direction to the top limit.
-This will allow the chain to pile freely without kinking, which occurs when you place the chain in the container by hand.
+This will permit the chain to pile freely and prevent the chain from kinking, which may occur if the chain is placed in the container by hand.